 The net tangible assets, for QBCC purposes, is based on the net tangible assets of the trustee company or trustee individual (not the trust), combined with the amount being assured by a covenantor (ie director of the company, or beneficiary of the trust.
-(Note: this option is not available for SC1 and SC2 licensees).
+(Note: a deed is only available for licensees in categories 1 to 7.
+Contractors in SC1 or SC2 categories are unable to rely upon a deed).
 That total net tangible asset amount determines the maximum revenue amount set for the licence.

 For example, Licensee Pty Ltd trades through a trust structure, namely the Licensee Family Trust.
 The Licensee Family Trust has net tangible assets of $8,731 (noting that any intangible or disallowed assets need to be deducted from the net asset position).
 Licensee Pty Ltd has net tangible assets of $10, and relies upon a deed of covenant and assurance in the amount of $56,000 from director, John Bloggs.
 The total net tangible asset amount of $56,010 (ie $10 from the trustee company and $56,000 being assured by the director) will provide Licensee Pty Ltd with a maximum revenue amount of $1,000,200.

 We provide a calculator to help with these calculations.